 NCAA.com is the official destination for live scores and statistics from NCAA Championships.
-In 2019, NCAA Digital plans to acquire a live Stat Crew data feed from all rounds of Division I Football Championship.
+NCAA Digital will acquire a live Stat Crew or NCAA LiveStats data feed from all rounds of Division I Football Championship.
 Schools participating in these contests may not display live statistics on their official website, other than by linking to NCAA.com, a member of the NCAA Digital operations team will be in contact with the host institution's media relations director to arrange the live stats feed and testing schedule.

 Live statistics are considered a protected right as part of a bundled rights agreement, referenced above.
-For clarification purposes, a live statistical representation includes play-by-play, score updates, shot charts, updated box scores, photos with captions, etc.
+For clarification purposes, a live statistical representation includes play-by-play, score updates, updated box scores, photos with captions, etc.